jpacilo/jpacilo/README.md

 - 📡 Delivered classical ML & analytics solutions and kickstarted the spatial data science practice in a 🇵🇭 [telco giant](https://www.globe.com.ph/#gref)

 <ins>Open Source</ins>
-- Planning to be more active soon! (this is a WIP)
+- ⌛️ Planning to be more active soon!
+(WIP)

 <!--
 **jpacil0/jpacil0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.